A red eye is common and doesn't usually cause vision problems.

 Acute glaucoma is a potentially blinding condition.
 It requires urgent specialist input and treatment with medicine, laser and potentially surgery.

 The following links provide further information about red eye.
-Be aware that websites from other countries may have information that differs from New Zealand recommendations.
+Be aware that websites from other countries may have information that differs from NZ recommendations.

 - Red eye Auckland Regional HealthPathways, NZ, 2019